 Northview Heights Early Learning Centre – North York strives to deliver stimulating learning experiences in a safe environment that enhances a child’s social, intellectual, physical, and emotional development.
 This enhancement happens throughout a child’s daily routine which encompasses a balance of indoor and outdoor play, as well as active play, rest, quiet time, lunch, and snack times.

 Play is the cornerstone of our curriculum, understood to be essential to the healthy social and cognitive development of children.
-Our curriculum takes a child initiated and adult supported approach that focuses on playbased learning.
+Our curriculum takes a child initiated and adult supported approach that focuses on play-based learning.
 This play-based curriculum allows children to take the lead and allows them to focus on their interests through intentional observations, interaction and engaged communication.
 When this approach takes place alongside staff’s understanding of child development, each child’s learning and development is supported.
 As a result, children’s competence, capacity and potential are maximized.

 Our curriculum encompasses the following Government of Ontario documents as guides: Early Learning for Every Child Today (ELECT), Assessment for Quality Improvement (AQI), Think Feel, Act, and How Does Learning Happen?
 (HDLH)

 HDLH is a professional learning resource that provides a common framework to help programs focus on knowledge from research, theory, and practice on what’s important for children.
 This policy statement, together with the O. reg.
-137/15 are intended to strengthen the quality of programs and ensure high quality experience’s that lead to positive outcomes in relation to children’s learning, development, health and well-being.
+137/15 are intended to strengthen the quality of programs and ensure high quality experiences that lead to positive outcomes in relation to children’s learning, development, health and well-being.

 HDLH is organized around four foundational conditions that are important for children to grow and flourish.
 These four foundations are: